engmahmoudosman/engmahmoudosman.github.io/_portfolio/portfolio-1.md

 ---

 This project involves the development of a DC DC buck converter based on the LM5146.
 It includes the schematic and layout design.
-I used Altium designer for this project.
+I used Altium designer to design the PCB.

 ![Logo](/images/converter_3dview.png)